| Title: | Evaluation of Presence-Absence Models |

 Jiménez-Valverde, A. (2022).
 The uniform AUC: dealing with the representativeness effect in presence-absence models.
 Methods Ecol.
 Evol., 13, 1224-1236.

-Jiménez-Valverde, A. (2024).
-Improving the uniform AUC (uAUC): towards a case-by-case weighting evaluation in species distribution models.
-In preparation.
+Jiménez-Valverde, A. (2025).
+Refining uniform discrimination metrics: towards a case-by-case weighting evaluation in species distribution models with presence-absence data.
+Ecol.
+Evol., 15, e72573.

 A function to plot a calibration graph.